infiniflow/ragflow/docs/references/api.md

 - Path: `/api/new_conversation`
 - Method: GET

-This method creates a conversation for a specific user.
+This method creates (news) a conversation for a specific user.

 :::note
-You are *required* to save `data.id` returned in the response data, which is the session ID for all upcoming conversations.
+You are *required* to save the `data.id` value returned in the response data, which is the session ID for all upcoming conversations.
 :::

 ### Parameter